edgelesssys/constellation/rfc/state-file.md

 Values depending purely on Kubernetes/node state should be automatically updated by the CLI.

-Breaking format changes should be automatically handled for `runtimeResources`.
+Breaking format changes should be automatically handled for `clusterValues`.
-Breaking format changes should be automatically handled for `cloudResources` if the resources are managed by the Constellation CLI.
+Breaking format changes should be automatically handled for `infrastructure` if the resources are managed by the Constellation CLI.
 Otherwise, we should provide documentation and/or tooling for migrating old file formats.

 ## Migrating from terraform outputs + id file